 - Where are these events?
 Always the same place; the Forge, downstairs at 1327 Jones Dr, Ann Arbor (same building as the Tech Brewery).

 - How/where do I find out the type of an upcoming event?
 See the "Upcoming Schedule" tab.
-We may eventually use Meetup.com but are resisting that for now due to the expense.
-EventBrite.com will be used to register so we can let the folks paying the bill how many people actually showed.
+Starting in 2016 we've started using Meetup.com for registration (RSVP).
+Registration is used so we can let the folks paying the bill how many people to buy lunch for.

 - How do I notify someone if I'm not going to make it after I've registered?
-If it's at least a couple of days before the event, use Eventbrite to cancel your registration.
+Easy, just use meetup.com to un-RSVP.
 This actually helps us not to over-order the catered food.
 If event registrations are full, cancellations open up slots for others.

-Otherwise (e.g. the last minute: the car died, the cat died, whatever), please drop me a line via the "contact the organizer" link (upper right corner of the EventBrite page).
-The mail will go only to me and I will appreciate knowing.
+Otherwise (e.g. the last minute: the car died, the cat died, whatever), please drop me a line at bogghead [at] gmail [dot] com.
 One reason for setting up a monthly series of events is because, well sometimes life happens.

 - Who is this We?
 Right now it's me and some very savvy co-conspirators: